paren-com/serene/README.md

 #### `postfix-args`
 `paren.serene/postfix-args` is a function which receives a function (or map) of field args spec names to postfixes and returns a transducer that will rename all specs postfixed with `%`.
-For background, GraphQL field arguments are individually but not named as a whole.
+For background, GraphQL field arguments are individually named but not named as a whole.
-As such, we define a `s/keys` spec for every field named `(str field-name "%")`.
+As such, we define an arguments map spec for every field named `(str field-name "%")`.
 `postfix-args` is used to rename `%` to a postfix of your choice.
 For example, if you want arguments specs to end with `-args`, you would do this: